 Sentence games that can help children learn to build grammatically correct sentences that describe a picture prompt.
 While creating these descriptive sentences, kids get practice ensuring that subjects agree with verbs, that pronouns match with antecedents, and that verbs agree in tense and number, among other important grammar skills.
 Special attention is paid to the connector words.

 Slideshow creation tool designed to help kids create presentations.
 All the resources they might want are accessible from within the app, including images from museums, Flickr, and their own camera rolls.
 Kids can share their creations by email or message as well as through apps connected on the device, such as YouTube and Twitter.

 A language-arts app for kids who need to improve their sentence formation, storytelling, and speaking.
 It's suitable for general learning as well as for special needs classrooms.
 Kids will strengthen skills in sentence structure, sequencing, and inferencing, as well as comprehension by asking them to respond to questions about a picture, helping them to structure the story.

 Draw, animate, and share their stories through imaginative play and learn key storytelling principles.
 Children are walked through creating the story arc: setup, conflict, challenge, climax, or resolution.
 Creating a story is easy — simply press the record button, move the characters onscreen, and tell their stories.
 When finished, play back the animation and voice as a cartoon to share with friends and family.

 Write About This

-Write About This is filled with images and prompts to inspire kids to write.
-Prompts and images are appropriate for all ages, with increasing depth and complexity at higher levels.
+Images and prompts inspire kids of all ages to write, with increasing depth and complexity at higher levels.
 Additionally, kids or parents can create new prompts using their own images and ideas.
-Write About This can help kids who struggle with written expression as they are given a prompt with a picture to help automaticity.
+Can help kids who struggle with written expression as they are given a prompt with a picture.